Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 Stripe Atlas vs Firstbase vs Doola for Indian founders

 Three formation services dominate this path.
-Each serves a different profile of Indian founder.
+Each fits a different situation.

 | Feature | Stripe Atlas | Firstbase | Doola |